ACBullen/js-puyo/README.md

 This project will primarily use canvas via Easel.js to render the game state and advance the position of the falling tiles.
-Webpack will be used to collate and load all files in the program
+Webpack will be used to collate and load all files in the program.
+JQuery will be used to access and interact with the canvas.

+### File Structure

+- board.js: Renders board, tracks filled tiles, holds block queue.
+- block.js: holds logic for generating blocks, class information for color, breaker status, active or not.
+- game.js: Holds input logic, scoring logic, game-over check.

+## Implementation Plan

 Day 1:
 General set-up.
-Get webpack and packages set-up/n=installed.
+Get webpack and packages set-up/installed.
 Establish a base html document with an canvas instance.
 Start working with setting up easel.